 Generating fine-grained facial expressions using semantically meaningful pose tokens, improving predictability and precise control crucial for controllable video generation.

-Research Intern, Microsoft Research, HCAIX Group
+Research Intern, Microsoft Research

 Evaluating 3D spatial reasoning abilities of Vision Language Models in ego-centric videos.

-AI Research Scientist Intern, Meta Reality Labs
+Research Intern, Meta Reality Labs

 Iterative-DPO and ranking methods for teaching creative abilities to smaller LMs.